fortrabbit/blog/open-source-at-fortrabbit.md

 ---
 title: Yes, we love open source
 created: 2018-07-30
 published: true
 author: fl
-excerpt:    "Props to the OSS communities and highlighting some of our open source contributions."
+excerpt: Props to the OSS communities and highlighting some of our open source contributions.
-lead:       "fortrabbit wouldn't be possible without great open source projects.
-So we are thinking about ways to give back."
+lead: fortrabbit wouldn't be possible without great open source projects.
+So we are thinking about ways to give back.
 keywords: OSS, OS,
 image: open-source-poster.gif
+tags:
+  - opinion
 ---

 ## Open source everywhere